Emerson Collective: Energy and environment

 Emerson Collective is a funder of Elemental Impact, a nonprofit organization which invests in technologies that seek to create economic and environmental impact in communities.
 According to its 2024 annual report, Elemental Impact has a portfolio of 160 companies that have generated $11.5 billion in additional funding and created over 17,000 jobs.

 In 2021, Emerson Collective invested in Commonwealth Fusion Systems, a company developing fusion energy.
 The company has made several other investments in energy and clean technology companies including Antora Energy, Zap Energy, Twelve and Lilac Solutions.

 Media and journalism

 In July 2017, Emerson acquired a majority stake in The Atlantic from David Bradley.
 At the time of the acquisition, it was announced that Emerson would acquire full control and ownership of the company within “three to five” years.

 In January 2020, Emerson Collective and Powell Jobs partnered with Davis Guggenheim to launch Concordia Studio, a company that develops, produces and finances scripted and non-scripted productions.
 It has produced a number of films including Still: A Michael J. Fox Movie (2024), Deaf President Now!
 (2025), Boys State (2020) and Girls State (2024).

 Operations

-Emerson Collective operates as a limited liability company and focuses its activity on venture capital investment and philanthropy.
-It also provides fellowships and internship programs.
-The company hosts an annual event called ‘Demo Day’ to showcase companies and founders who are pursuing innovative solutions across its areas of work.
+Emerson Collective operates as a limited liability company and focuses its activity on venture capital investment and philanthropy, It also provides fellowships and internship programs. and is the family office of its founder.
+The company hosts an annual event called "Demo Day" to showcase companies and founders who are pursuing innovative solutions across its areas of work.